 A person in a hat with a guitar, standing against a vibrant, abstract purple and pink background with floral and geometric patterns.

 Mark’s music career began in St. John’s Newfoundland in 1995.
-He has spent the last 16 years playing with the metal band “Gales of Avalon” and producing albums for Alberta based acts like “Pecado”, “22X”, “Misanthropy”, “Moosifix”, and “Netheriel”.
+He has spent 16 years playing with the metal band “Gales of Avalon” and producing albums for Alberta based acts like “Pecado”, “22X”, “Misanthropy”, “Moosifix”, and “Netheriel”.

 During the pandemic Mark decided to embrace his lifelong love for The Blues and began live streaming a Blues show every Saturday night to entertain family and friends.
 This led to the writing and recording of his debut “T.A.
 Vern’s”.